Greg Arrowsmith: SINGING & MUSICAL DIRECTOR

 Greg is also the principal conductor of the Melodramatic Productions company and has conducted symphonic recordings of Scheherazade, Swan Lake and Peer Gynt.

-Travis Baker: ASSISTANT TO HEAD OF SINGING
+Travis Baker: DEPUTY HEAD OF SINGING

 A native of Melbourne, Australia, Travis Baker began his music tuition at the age of seven with piano lessons.
 Having gained a Music Scholarship to Trinity Grammar School, he became a chorister at St Paul’s Cathedral, Melbourne, before gaining his BMus.
 (Performance, with Honours) from the University of Melbourne in 2001.

 As a Certified Master Teacher, Estill Voice Teaching Systems, Travis has worked with Estill Vocal workshops in London, Australia, New Zealand and Northern Ireland and the Charles Wood Summer School in Northern Ireland.
 He has worked with Paul Farrington during the Opera New Zealand Summer School and will be working in New Zealand again in 2014.
 In late 2011, Travis was fortunate to work with Paul Farrington in training the cast of the feature film, Quartet, including Maggie Smith, Pauline Collins and Billy Connolly.

 Travis is Director of Music for The Bromley Boy Singers, a competition-winning group of around 50 - 60 boys based in southeast London.
 The four choirs (training through to senior), cover a wide range of material and have sung in many prestigious venues such as St-Martin-in–the–Fields, and the Royal Festival Hall along with a touring schedule.
 In addition to The Bromley Boy Singers, Travis also works with the Boys of Westminster Abbey.

 In 2013 Travis will teach singing at the Guildhall School of Acting and Drama.